-Key Audit Matters Summary of the Key Audit Matters How the scope of our audit responded to the Key Audit Matters Recoverable amounts of goodwill At September 30, 2023, the Group had recorded Goodwill of \$10,858,568 (refer to Note 12 to the consolidated financial statements).
+Key Audit Matters Summary of the Key Audit Matters How the scope of our audit responded to the Key Audit Matters Recoverable amounts of goodwill At September 30, 2024, the Group had recorded Goodwill of \$10,858,568 (refer to Note 12 to the consolidated financial statements).
 The valuation of goodwill is based on management's estimate about the value-in-use calculations of the cash generating units.
 There are number of underlying assumptions used to determine the value-in-use, including the long-term growth and discount rate applied on net cash-flows.
 Estimated value-in-use may vary significantly especially for LPG Operations when the above-mentioned assumptions are changed and the changes in these individual assumptions may result in an impairment of goodwill.
 We obtained an understanding of the Group's impairment process and methodology.
 We tested the design and implementation of controls around the preparation of the impairment model including key assumptions.
-We engaged specialists to assist with the assessment of the methodology, model inputs, discount rate and long-term growth rate.
-Short term growth rate and projection over the discrete period were scrutinized for reasonableness by performing a look back and retrospective analysis using past data.
-We further obtained an understanding for assumptions to ensure that they correlated to past data.
+We engaged our valuation specialists to assist with the assessment of the methodology, model inputs, discount rate and long-term growth rate.
+We assessed the short-term growth rate and related projections over the discrete period for reasonableness by performing a look back and retrospective analysis using past data.
+We obtained an understanding of assumptions to determine whether those assumptions correlated to past data.
 We assessed any impacts of changes identified on the impairment model and performed sensitivity analysis to confirm the impact of these changes.
 We also assessed the sufficiency and appropriateness of the disclosures given in respect of goodwill and its sensitivity.